MrHeatcliff/Lab_Embedded/README.md

 # Lab4_MCU
-This repo is for lab 4 Micro Controller Unit class in HCMUT
+This repo is for lab Embedded system class in HCMUT
--  (.pdsprj) file is for simulating